-Typical Steps in Biodiversity Offset Planning (based on the BBOP Biodiversity Offset Design and Cost-Benefit Handbooks, bbop.forest-trends.org) Step 1 Review project scope, activities and landscape context Neview project scope, activities and iandscape context Step 2 Review the legal framework and / or policy context for mitigation measures, including a biodiversity offset Step 3 Initiate a stakeholder participation process Step 4 Design mitigation measures and determine the need for an offset based on residual adverse effects.
-As part of this, explicitly consider the project's impacts on local use and enjoyment of biodiversity.
+Typical Steps in Biodiversity Offset Planning (based on the BBOP Biodiversity Offset Design and Cost-Benefit Handbooks, bbop.forest-trends.org) Step 1 Review project scope, activities and landscape context Step 2 Review the legal framework and / or policy context for mitigation measures, including a biodiversity offset Step 3 Initiate a stakeholder participation process Step 4 Design mitigation measures and determine the need for an offset based on residual adverse effects As part of this, explicitly consider the project's impacts on local use and enjoyment of biodiversity.
 Step 5 Choose methods to quantify residual losses, predicted gains and NNL/NG (the loss / gain balance).
 Identify appropriate methods to undertake cost-benefit comparisons for affected stakeholders.
-Step 6 Review potential mitigation (including offset) locations and activities and assess the biodiversity gains which could be achieved at each.
-As part of this, consider potential offset activities to address local use and enjoyment of biodiversity and estimate the associated costs and benefits for affected stakeholders.
-Step 7 Calculate predicted offset gains, check that offset recommendations meet cost-benefit requirements and review the design, as necessary, and select appropriate offset locations and activities Step 8 Record the chosen mitigation measures (including on-site avoidance, minimisation and restoration, and the Biodiversity Offset Management Plan for gains elsewhere) and enter the offset implementation process.
-BBS P harea and final-bentiz citiests fragmence
+Step 6 Review potential mitigation (including offset) locations and activities and assess the biodiversity gain which could be achieved at each.
+As part of this, consider potential offset activities to address local use and enjoyment of biodiversit and estimate the associated costs and benefits for affected stakeholders.
+Step 7 Calculate predicted offset gains, check that offset recommendations meet cost-benefit requirement and review the design, as necessary, and select appropriate offset locations and activities Step 8 Record the chosen mitigation measures (including on-site avoidance, minimisation and restoration, and the Biodiversity Offset Management Plan for gains elsewhere) and enter the offset implementation process.
+BBSP Inserver and Resolverate